Briefpoint

 If the opposing side ignores your interrogatories or provides vague, incomplete answers, it can stall your case preparation.

-Without proper responses, you’re left in the dark, unable to fully assess your position or build a solid strategy.
+Without proper responses, you’re left in the dark and unable to fully assess your position or build a solid strategy.
 This kind of noncompliance isn’t just frustrating; it can seriously jeopardize your client’s chances in court.

 As the moving party, you’re asking the court to step in and require the other side to comply with the rules.
 A motion to compel makes it clear that discovery isn’t optional and that delays or evasions won’t be tolerated.